blue-luke/ckad-exercises/g.state.md

 ### Create a PersistentVolume of 10Gi, called 'myvolume'.
 Make it have accessMode of 'ReadWriteOnce' and 'ReadWriteMany', storageClassName 'normal', mounted on hostPath '/etc/foo'.
 Save it on pv.yaml, add it to the cluster.
 Show the PersistentVolumes that exist on the cluster

+29.yaml
+hostpath PV require me clicking through
+Some of my values are in ""

 <details><summary>show</summary>
 <p>